learn-co-curriculum/se-curriculum-training-resolving-issues/README.md

 - [SE Issues Template](https://github.com/learn-co-curriculum/.github/blob/main/.github/ISSUE_TEMPLATE/se_report.yml)

-This template helps ensure that we get all the necessary information about the issue that is needed to resolve it, and it also adds a `se-curriculum` label to the issue which makes it easier to differentiate from issues on non-SE lessons.
+This template helps ensure that we get all the necessary information about the issue that is needed to resolve it, and it also adds an `se-curriculum` label to the issue which makes it easier to differentiate from issues on non-SE lessons.

 To review all open issues that have the `se-curriculum` label, use this link: